 Credit Bureaus Providing Free Credit Reports

 You also have the right to order your credit report from the three credit bureaus.
-The Fair and Accurate Credit Transactions Act gives you the right to one free credit report each year from each of the three major credit bureaus.
-You can order this annual credit report through AnnualCreditReport.com.
+The Fair and Accurate Credit Transactions Act—a 2003 amendment to the FCRA—gives you the right to one free credit report each year from each of the three major credit bureaus--Experian, Transunion, and Equifax.
+You can order your annual credit report from the major credit bureaus through AnnualCreditReport.com.

-The credit bureaus are also required to give you a free credit report if:
+In addition to your free annual credit report, the credit bureaus are required to give you a free credit report if:

 Your Credit Information Could Have Errors